Reading Time Calculator: Words Per Minute Guide

 What is the average reading speed?

-The average adult reads at 200-250 words per minute (WPM).
-This is the standard used by most reading time calculators and platforms like Medium.
-However, actual speeds vary significantly based on the reader and content complexity.
+200-250 words per minute for adults.
+This is the standard most reading time calculators use.
+But remember: actual speeds vary wildly based on the reader and the content.
+Some people read at 150 WPM; others at 400+.

 How do you calculate reading time?